-Senior

-Debt Short Term

-Rating Debt Rating Outlook
+Senior Debt Rating Short Term Debt Rating Outlook

 Moody's B1 Not Prime Negative

 S&P BB-/B+ B Negative

 Fitch BB В Negative

-Effective June 11, 2002, S&P lowered our Corporate credit rating, and downgraded our senior debt, to BB- and maintained us on CreditWatch with Negative implications.
-Upon receipt of commitments from the banks who are party to our New Credit Facility, S&P affirmed the Corporate credit rating and our senior secured debt at BB-with a Negative Outlook, and downgraded our senior unsecured debt to B+.
+- Effective June 11, 2002, S&P lowered our Corporate credit rating, and downgraded our senior debt, to BB- and maintained us on CreditWatch with Negative implications.
+Upon receipt of commitments from the banks who are party to our New Credit Facility, S&P affirmed the Corporate credit rating and our senior secured debt at BB- with a Negative Outlook, and downgraded our senior unsecured debt to B+. - On June 28, 2002, Fitch announced that it expects to downgrade our senior unsecured debt by one notch.